AKKKKKK-47/Art_inspo_generator/README.md

 # Art Inspo Generator 🎨
-> A lightweight, single-click web application designed to break creative blocks and provide instant visual inspiration for artists.
+This is a single-click web application designed to break creative blocks and give an artist some inspiration with a few random words.
 This application eliminates the frustration of staring at a blank canvas.
 With a single click, Users can generate random words to kickstart their next project.
 Have fun!